Clinical Editor: Megan Dodson, PA-C

 - Hormonal imbalances

-In men under 40, psychogenic issues are more likely to cause ED.
+In individuals under 40, psychological factors may be more likely to cause ED.
 These include:

 At any age, the following lifestyle factors can contribute significantly to ED: